 Torque them up to 10Nm.

-Refill with oil if you had drained the engine and start the TTR up and test your new sprag.
+You are now ready to refill with oil if you had drained the engine and start the TTR up and test your new sprag.
 Hopefully the bang has been replaced with a gentle clunk.

 - everything you need (possibly!) for